TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PS1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PS1 is: 'Same amino acid change as a previously established pathogenic variant regardless of nucleotide change.'
-The evidence for this variant shows no indication that the same amino acid change has been previously established as pathogenic.
+According to standard ACMG guidelines, the rule for PS1 is: "Same amino acid change as a previously established pathogenic variant regardless of nucleotide change."
+The evidence for this variant shows: no previously established pathogenic variant results in the same duplication.
 Therefore, this criterion is not applied.

 PS2